oizgagin/ing/README.md

 5. assumption of the single postgres instance (i.e. no replication, no sharding) running (though in codebase persistance is hidden under interface, so it should be easy to add) - deciced to not go with multilple instances for speed, some possible ways to improve it is introduce sharding rsvps by rsvp_ids, route read requests to read-only replicas, etc.;

-6. redis-ring with 3 nodes is used, also just for fun.
+6. redis-ring with 3 nodes is used, also just for fun;

+7. only two API methods (GetTopkEvents / GetEventInfo) are exposed, decided to go with HTTP+JSON instead of something like gRPC for speed, also no routing logic needed - so no router and grouping handlers by API versions, etc.

 # WAYS TO IMPROVE FURTHER

-1. calculate top k on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency), though it increases operational costs (have to keep in sync persistent db and in-memory);
+1. calculate top k inaccurately but on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency), in addition to storing rsvps somewhere persistently (though it increases operational costs, and also limits possible values of `k`);

 2. use some sort of sharding (for instance, shard rsvps table by rsvp_id);

-3. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently first received info about event is stored and never changes since;
+3. maybe somehow signal about inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently first received info about event is stored and never changes since;

-4. maybe store rsvps in columnar or in document-oriented (MongoDB);
+4. maybe store rsvps in columnar or in document-oriented db;

+5. maybe store rsvps in HDFS and calculate topk via some map-reduce jobs;

-5. maybe use timeseries database for counters (i.e. TimescaleDB);
+6. maybe use timeseries database for counters (i.e. TimescaleDB);

-6. implement bulk inserts (maybe buffer messages on receiving side);
+7. implement bulk inserts (maybe buffer messages on receiving side);

-7. limit `k` parametere in Topk method.
+8. limit `k` parameter in Topk method.